Conformality of Minimal Transversals of Maximal Cliques: Abstract

 \section{Abstract}

-A hypergraph is conformal if it is the family of maximal cliques of a graph.
-In this paper we are interested in the problem of determining when is the family of minimal transversal of maximal cliques of a graph conformal.
+Given a hypergraph $\mathcal{H}$, the dual hypergraph of $\mathcal{H}$ is the hypergraph of all minimal transversals of $\mathcal{H}$.
+A~hypergraph is conformal if it is the family of maximal cliques of a graph.
+In a recent work, Boros, Gurvich, Milani{\v c}, and Uno (Journal of Graph Theory, 2025) studied conformality of dual hypergraphs and proved several results related to this property, leading in particular to a polynomial-time algorithm for recognizing graphs in which all minimal transversals of maximal cliques have size at most $k$, for any fixed~$k$.
+In this follow-up work, we provide a novel aspect to the study of graph clique transversals, by considering the dual conformality property from the perspective of graphs.
+More precisely, we study graphs for which the family of minimal transversals of maximal cliques is conformal.
 Such graphs are called clique dually conformal (CDC for short).
+It turns out that the class of CDC graphs is a rich generalization of the class of $P_4$-free graphs.
 As our main results, we completely characterize CDC graphs within the families of triangle-free graphs and split graphs.
 Both characterizations lead to polynomial-time recognition algorithms.
-We also show that the class of CDC graphs is closed under substitution, in the strong sense that substituting a graph $H$ for a vertex of a graph $G$ results in a CDC graph if and only if both $G$ and $H$ are CDC.
+Generalizing the fact that every $P_4$-free graph is CDC, we also show that the class of CDC graphs is closed under substitution, in the strong sense that substituting a graph $H$ for a vertex of a graph $G$ results in a CDC graph if and only if both $G$ and $H$ are CDC.

 {\bf Keywords:} maximal clique, minimal transversal, conformal hypergraph, triangle-free graphs, split graphs\\